beautifullifeisnow/Vanity/Download-Vanity-ETH.md

-You can either use Vanity-ETH online at [git.io/veth](https://git.io/veth), or use a locally downloaded version.
+You can either use Vanity-ETH online at [git.io/veth](https://git.io/veth), or use a locally downloaded version totally offline.

 _____